OYE93/brat-docker/README.md

 ## OYE added
-This docker images is for serving brat via a full web server using Apache.
+This docker image is for serving brat via a full web server using Apache.
 As the official website said:
 > For security reasons, we strongly recommend serving brat via a full web server such as Apache in production environments.